SarthakVats13/HealthcareSymptomChecker/demo/demo_script.md

 **[Show title slide or application homepage]**

 "Hello!
 Today I'm demonstrating the Healthcare Symptom Checker, an AI-powered educational tool that helps users understand possible conditions based on their symptoms.
-This is a full-stack application built with FastAPI backend and vanilla JavaScript frontend, integrated with Claude AI by Anthropic."
+This is a full-stack application built with FastAPI backend and vanilla JavaScript frontend, integrated with Google Gemini AI."

 ---